Ozone Solubility in Water

 One gas that everyone is familiar with is oxygen or O2.
 We breathe it every day, but so do fish who live under water.
 This means that O2 is soluble with the water.
 Ozone gas (O3) is 13 times more soluble in water than O2 gas!

-Water at 86F will have less ozone bubbles than water at 50F.
+Water at 86°F (image on left) will have less ozone bubbles than water at 50°F (image on right).

-- Another factor is water pressure.
-Water that is at 35 PSI will have twice the solubility of water at 10 PSI.
+- Water Pressure - Water that is at 35 psi will have twice the solubility of water at 10 psi

-- Pressurized gas, meaning gas that is at an increased pressure, being applied into the water, which is also under an increased pressure, will increase the solubility.
-See the “Pressurized ozone gas” pictures below.
+- Pressurized Gas - Gas that is at an increased pressure, being applied into the water, which is also under an increased pressure, will increase the solubility (See the “Pressurized Ozone Gas” pictures below)

-- The efficiency of the device whose purpose is to entrain the ozone into the water.
+- The efficiency of the device whose purpose is to dissolve the ozone into the water